EnigmaCurry/d.rymcg.tech/README.md

 # d.rymcg.tech

-This is a docker-compose project consisting of Traefik as a TLS HTTPs/TCP proxy, and other various services behind this proxy.
-Each project is in its own sub-directory containing its own `docker-compose.yaml` and `.env` file (and `.env-dist` sample file), this structure allows you to pick and choose which services you wish to enable.
+This is a collection of docker-compose projects consisting of [Traefik](https://doc.traefik.io/traefik/) as a TLS HTTPs/TCP proxy and other various services behind this proxy.
+Each project is in its own sub-directory containing its own `docker-compose.yaml` and `.env` file (as well as `.env-dist` sample file).
+This structure allows you to pick and choose which services you wish to enable.

-The `.env` files are secret, and excluded from being committed to the git repository, via `.gitignore`.
-Each project includes a `.env-dist` file which is a sample that must be copied, creating your own secret `.env` file, and edit appropriately.

 For this project, all configuration must be done via:

- * Environment variables in `.env` files (preferred)
+ * Environment variables in the `.env` files (preferred)
- * Copied config files into a *named* volume (in the case that the container doesn't support env variables)
+ * Generated or copied config files into a *named* volume (in the case that the container doesn't support environment variables)

+The `.env` files are kept secret (as they include things like passwords and keys) and are excluded from the git repository via `.gitignore`.
+Each project includes a `.env-dist` file, which is a sample that must be copied to create your own secret `.env` file and edited according to the example.

-Many examples of docker-compose that you may find on the internet will have host mounted files, which allows containers to access files directly from the host filesystem. **Host mounted files are considered an anti-pattern and will never be used in this project.** For more information see [Rule 3 of the 12 factor app philosophy](https://12factor.net/config).
-By following this rule, you can safely use docker-compose from a remote client (over SSH with the `DOCKER_HOST` variable set) and by doing so, you can ensure you are working with a clean state on the host.
+Many samples of docker-compose that you may find on the internet map native host directories into the container paths. **Host-mounted directories are considered an anti-pattern and will never be used in this project, unless there is a compelling reason to do so.** For more information see [Rule 3 of the 12 factor app philosophy](https://12factor.net/config).
+By following this rule, you can use docker-compose from a remote client (like your laptop, accessing Docker over SSH with the remote `DOCKER_HOST` variable set).
+By doing so, you can ensure that all the dependent files are fully contained by Docker itself.

 ## Setup
-### Create a docker host
+### Create a Docker host

-[Install Docker Server](https://docs.docker.com/engine/install/#server) or see [DIGITALOCEAN.md](DIGITALOCEAN.md) for instructions on creating a docker host on DigitalOcean.
+[Install Docker Server](https://docs.docker.com/engine/install/#server) or see [DIGITALOCEAN.md](DIGITALOCEAN.md) for instructions on creating a Docker host on DigitalOcean.
 Install [docker-compose](https://docs.docker.com/compose/install/) on your workstation.

 ### Create the proxy network

-Since each project is in separate docker-compose files, you must use an `external/named` docker network to interconnect them.
-All this means, is that you must manually create the docker network yourself, and reference this network's name in the compose files. (`external` means that docker-compose will not attempt to create nor destroy this network like it usually would if it were created by docker-compose)
+Since each project is in a separate docker-compose file, you must use an external *named* Docker network to interconnect them.
+All this means is that you must manually create the Docker network yourself and reference this network's name in the compose files.

-Create the new network for Traefik, as well as all of the apps that will be
+Create the new network for Traefik:
-proxied:

 ```
 docker network create traefik-proxy
 ```

-Each docker-compose file will use this snippet in order to connect to traefik:
+Each docker-compose file will use a similar snippet in order to connect to
+Traefik:

 ```
 networks: